JoaoRicardoSimplicio/buying_cheap/README.md

 Buying Cheap
 ===========

+## About
+    The purpose of this project is to monitoring the price of products which you can buy of some stores.
+At the moment, you can monitoring prices of stores Netshoes, Kabum and Shop2gether.

 ## Installation

 **NOTE**: For this to run properly you must have `docker` installed because of `postgres`.
 If you don't, please refer to [docker-docs](https://docs.docker.com).
 If you don't fell familiar with docker, install `postgres` in your machine.